Joins via Geometric Resolutions: Worst-case and Beyond: Main Algorithm, Data Structure, and Analytical Idea

 A {\em dyadic tree} is a binary tree storing dyadic segments, i.e. binary strings of length at most $d$.
 At each node, the left branch corresponds to bit $0$ and the right corresponds to bit $1$.
 Each time we insert a new dyadic segment $x$ into the tree, we follow the bits of $x$ down the tree.
 If we end up with a node already created in the tree, then we mark that node as a storage node.
 If we end up at a leaf while there are still bits left in $x$, then we create new nodes according to the bits of $x$ that still need to be visited.

 A dyadic tree can be used to store a set of dyadic segments.
 Recall that each dyadic box is an $n$-tuple of dyadic segments, i.e. an $n$-tuple of strings of the form $\mv{b} = \dbox{x_1, x_2, \dots, x_n}$, where $x_i \in \{0,1\}^{\leq d}$ for all $i\in[n]$.
 Fix some global attribute order $(A_1, A_2, \dots, A_n)$.
-In a {\em multi-level dyadic tree}, we store a dyadic box $\dbox{x_1,\dots,x_n}$ by using a dyadic tree to store $x_1$, then at the storage node of $x_1$, there is a pointer to the root of a second dyadic tree storing $x_2$, etc. If there are two dyadic boxes sharing the same dyadic segment $x_1$, then their second dyadic segments are stored in the same tree, naturally.
+In a {\em multi-level dyadic tree}, we store a dyadic box $\dbox{x_1,\dots,x_n}$ by using a dyadic tree to store $x_1$, then at the storage node of $x_1$, there is a pointer to the root of a second dyadic tree storing $x_2$, etc. If there are two dyadic boxes having the same dyadic segment $x_1$, then their second dyadic segments are stored in the same tree, naturally.
 Figure~\ref{fig:dyadic tree} illustrates this simple data structure.
+More generally, a storage node for $x_k$ has a pointer to the root of a dyadic tree for storing $x_{k+1}$.

 From Proposition~\ref{prop:number-of-boxes-containing-t}, the number of dyadic boxes containing $\mv b$ is at most $d^n = \tilde O(1)$.
 It is straightforward to see that the multilevel dyadic tree can return the set of all boxes containing a given dyadic box in $\tilde O(1)$ time.